+Karen was recently appointed to the Executive Council of the Colorado Bar Association’s Young Lawyers Division.
 Karen is a member of the Colorado Trial Lawyers Association and the American Association for Justice.
 She is also a member of the Colorado Bar Association, the Denver Bar Association and the Intellectual Property Inn of Court.
+She is licensed to practice law in Arizona and in Colorado.

 Born and raised in California, at the age of seventeen Karen moved to Israel to enlist in the Israel Defense Force.
 There she served for two years reaching the rank of sergeant in the Field Artillery Division.
 She was the youngest ranked and only female to receive the 61StAnnual Israel Independence Day Grant for her service.
 Upon discharge from the military, Karen returned to California where she attended the University of California, Berkeley and graduated with a bachelor’s degree in psychology.
 Immediately thereafter, she continued to law school at University of California, Hastings College of the Law.
 While in law school, Karen held a summer externship in Washington D.C. at the Office of General Counsel at Homeland Security working in the Technology Programs Law Division.
 She was also an Executive Editor of the journal Constitutional Law Quarterly, and a coach and member of Hastings’ nationally ranked Moot Court Team.